Intersection Technology Solutions Preventing ‘Tech Rage’ for Clients

 Contact: Hal Thayer, Communications Director, FSBDC at UCF, 407.420.4850 or email@example.com

 Orlando, FL – Almost daily you hear stories about a company’s computer system being taken over by ransomware, computer viruses, or other IT issues.
 Businesses hope they never have to deal with these devastating situations, but without preventative measures and continual monitoring, it’s bound to happen.
-Intersection Technology Solutions (ITS), a Seminole County information technology support firm, is helping to change this; they deliver IT managed services to small and mid-sized businesses.
+Intersection Technology Solutions, dba Tech Rage IT, a Seminole County information technology support firm, is helping to change this; they deliver IT managed services to small and mid-sized businesses.
 Their tagline, “We prevent tech rage in your workplace”, is very relatable to anyone who has ever clicked onto a bad link, opened an infected attachment, or simply couldn’t get their computer to turn on.

-Matthew Rose, CEO and founder of ITS, has over 18 years of experience in IT as a Systems/Network Engineer, Senior Information Technology Manager, and IT Director.
-He and his wife, Erica Martinez-Rose, started the company in early 20
+Matthew Rose, director of technology services of Tech rage IT, has over 18 years of experience in IT as a Systems/Network Engineer, Senior Information Technology Manager, and IT Director.
+He and his wife, Erica Martinez-Rose, CEO, started the company in early 2015.

 Leaving a lucrative IT position, to start the business was not something that the Roses took lightly, in fact, they didn’t tell their families until the company was started.
 Early on, they sought assistance from the Florida SBDC at Seminole State College (FSBDC at SSC), a sub-center of the Florida SBDC at UCF.
 Meeting with an FSBDC consultant allowed them to benefit from the FSBDC’s no-cost business counseling and mentoring.
 In addition, they utilized the many other resources available to them through the FSBDC, including their educational seminars and workshops, and extensive market research databases.
 “The unbiased opinion, constructive criticism, and support that we received from the FSBDC was invaluable.
 I feel like they definitely pushed us in the right direction,” said Rose.

-Intersection Technology Solutions, LLC (ITS) delivers IT managed services to small and mid-size businesses and helps discover the root cause of Tech Rage in the workplace.
-Since 2015, ITS has been helping companies outsource their IT operations and focus on their business goals instead of technology.
-By implementing standards and procedures, providing 24/7/365 monitoring, and vCIO services, ITS prevents business-critical disruptions like downtime, ransomware, and the many growing pains associated with information technology.
+Tech Rage IT delivers IT managed services to small and mid-size businesses and helps discover the root cause of Tech Rage in the workplace.
+Since 2015, Tech Rage IT has been helping companies outsource their IT operations and focus on their business goals instead of technology.
+By implementing standards and procedures, providing 24/7/365 monitoring, and vCIO services, Tech Rage IT prevents business-critical disruptions like downtime, ransomware, and the many growing pains associated with information technology.

 — FSBDC —